 We use two objective assessment tools to help clarify the picture of where you are today: The Unstuck Group’s Vital Signs Assessment and Unstuck Church Assessment.
 These tools, which draw data benchmarks from assessments with hundreds of churches, help you pinpoint where your church is in its lifecycle today, as well as unpack 16 metrics that give an unbiased snapshot of the ministry’s overall health.

 No metric alone tells the whole story, but when processed against the backdrop of your story, your church gains a clearer perspective.

-Your team comes together to analyze what’s healthy and what’s stuck in the ministry from their individual points of view.
-This group discussion reveals strengths and challenges in your ministry that metrics may not have shown.
+Your team works together to analyze what’s healthy and what’s stuck in the ministry from individual points of view.
+This discussion reveals strengths and challenges in your ministry that metrics may not have shown.
 Together, you start building the list of opportunities your church must consider as the process moves forward.

 Why work on your ministry strategy and build action plans?
 Because when you make vision actionable, you can empower people to play their parts.

 The win for strategic planning is that you define a 5-Year Vision with measurable goals and a clear path forward for action.
 We get you executing and achieving wins in the first 90 days.

 There are nine core components to this phase of the process:

 During this session, you revisit the foundation.
 Starting with Scripture and a focused time of prayer, your team will reflect on your purpose and the biblical bedrock for why you exist as a church.